How do conflicts occur?

 For example, at the point I begin to affectively feel the other person’s antagonism (step 5 above) I have the choice to continue letting that feeling evolve into conflict, moroseness and retaliation, as may normally be the case, or look into how exactly I began to experience this feeling, and other feelings along with it.
-Sincere exploration into the affective faculty inevitably reveals beliefs I uphold, the attentiveness of which is the beginning of the end of them.
+Sincere exploration into the affective faculty inevitably reveals beliefs I uphold (and strongly identify with), the attentiveness of which is the beginning of the end of them.
 When the beliefs dissipate away, it means there will be nothing to “trigger” me.

 The other person likewise, if they are so inclined, would begin from step 3; they sincerely inquire into how their ill will arose causing them to no longer feel good.
 When successfully nipped in the bud, it merely leaves us with misunderstood assumptions than can simply be clarified by back and forth questioning (the brain, when unfettered by feelings, is very good at doing this).
 They may even provide a direct feedback to me about being more verbose in my communication such as to obviate such misunderstandings, or I may sensibly infer this myself.

 Should the other person do this?